GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 <p>

     Solutions
+- The group decided to use Twitter since it's API was available after submitting applications.
 - Members had to submit extra information to the Twitter developers platform to qualify for academic research accounts
 - Due to lack of geodata, the team decided to switch to using twitter sentiment over time, rather than region
 - The group decided to use a Kaggle Dataset, which provided us with tweets from December 21, 2020.